 In a normal housing market, David Crowe says 1.6 million new single and multi-family homes are built each year.
-Last year, single-family homes made up just 700,000 of new construction homes when normally over a million are built annually.
+Last year, single-family homes made up just 700,000 new construction homes when normally over a million are built annually.

-Builders are still being cautious during the lengthy recovery of the real estate market and are simply not building as many homes annually as they used to, further contributing to a lack of inventory for new homebuyers to choose from and the increase in real estate prices.
+Builders are still being cautious during the lengthy recovery of the real estate market and are simply not building as many homes annually as they used to, further contributing to a lack of inventory for new home buyers to choose from and the increase in real estate prices.

-Total home inventory is 9% lower than it was last year according to Zillow, even in areas where low inventory has not been a problem in the past.
+The total home inventory is 9% lower than it was last year according to Zillow, even in areas where low inventory has not been a problem in the past.
 Nashville, Kansas City, and Raleigh are all showing lower inventory.

 Strict Mortgage Lending Practices

 Before 2008, banks were giving out mortgage loans to just about anyone who applied for them.
-While this contributed to the housing crash, the emergence of stricter lending practices and underwriting standards have made it harder for new home buyers to get approved for a mortgage loan.
+While this contributed to the housing crash; the emergence of stricter lending practices and underwriting standards have made it harder for new home buyers to get approved for a mortgage loan.